Betty Ford: Social policy and political activism

 During her time as first lady, Ford was an outspoken advocate of women's rights and was a prominent force in the Women's Movement of the 1970s.
 Her active political role prompted Time to call her the country's "Fighting First Lady" and was the reason they profiled her, among several others, to represent the "American Women" as the magazine's 1975 Person of the Year.
-On September 4, 1974, weeks after becoming first lady, Ford conducted press conference in the State Dining Room of the White House in which she remarked that she, "would like to be remembered in a very kind way; also as a constructive wife of a president."
+On September 4, 1974, weeks after becoming first lady, Ford conducted a press conference in the State Dining Room of the White House in which she remarked that she, "would like to be remembered in a very kind way; also as a constructive wife of a president."

 Ford avidly supported the proposed Equal Rights Amendment.
 In her September 4, 1974 press conference, Ford declared her support for it.
 Ford lobbied state legislatures to ratify the amendment, and took on opponents of the amendment.
 Ford utilized phone calls, letter-writing, and telegrams as means of lobbying in support of the ERA.

 Ford was also unapologetically pro-abortion rights.
 In a 1975 interview with the news program 60 Minutes, Ford called Roe v.
 Wade a "great, great decision".
 Ford's abortion position differed from the political platform of the Republican Party.
 For a long time, it was unclear whether Gerald Ford shared his wife's pro-abortion rights viewpoint.
 In December 1999, he told interviewer Larry King that he, too, was pro-abortion rights and had been criticized for that stance by conservative forces within the Republican Party.

 Ford successfully lobbied her husband to, in 1975, sign an executive order to establish the National Commission on the Observance of International Women's Year.
 Ford also, unsuccessfully, lobbied her husband to appoint the first woman to the Supreme Court of the United States or as a running mate in the 1976 election.
 Ford took personal credit for the appointment of Carla Anderson Hills as secretary of Housing and Urban Development.

-In May 1975, during a four-day trip, Ford met with former Prime Minister of the Republic of Vietnam Nguyễn Cao Kỳ to discuss Southeast Asia refugees.
+In May 1975, during a four-day trip, Ford met with former Prime Minister of the Republic of Vietnam Nguyễn Cao Kỳ to discuss Southeast Asian refugees.
 Afterwards, Ford stated she was impressed with the conduct of the refugees.

 Ford's involvement in political issues received some conservative criticism.
 Phyllis Schlafly accused Ford of acting improperly by intervening in state affairs.
 Some women protested Ford's lobbying for the ERA by carrying placards outside of the White House reading "Betty Ford, Get Off the Phone".
 On June 30, 1976, Ford attended the opening of "Remember the Ladies", a Revolutionary War-era women's exhibit.
 She drew boos from demonstrators against the Equal Rights Amendment in stating, "This exhibit about neglected Americans should give us strength and courage to seek equal rights for women today."